Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

 \

-Second, we can fix (or move it if we need it) the number of steps $s$ that we apply the algorithm of continued fractions to $\alpha_i$, and then $L_i=l_{i+1}=b_s$ and $r_i=a_s$.
-In this case $L$ is not fixed.
-This variant of our algorithm is called {\it second algorithm with CF and s}.
-Again, we shall not present any example of this implementation.
+Secondly, we have the option to set (or adjust, if necessary) the number of steps $s$ used in applying the continued fractions algorithm to $\alpha_i$.
+Then, we set $L_i=l_{i+1}=b_s$ and $r_i=a_s$.
+Notably, $L$ is not fixed in this scenario.
+This particular variation of our algorithm is referred to as the {\bf Second Algorithm with CF and s}.
+Once more, we will refrain from providing an example of this implementation.